HolgerBurkarth/HomeKit-ESP8266/README.md

 button to open the door.
 An ultrasonic distance sensor monitors the position of the door to tell Apple HomeKit whether the door is closed, open, or half open.

-> New or different functions can be configured via CHost, derived from CUnitBase, so that only a small amount of programming is required, e.g. to detect the door position via limit switches or to start the door motor other than by a pulse.

 Read more: [Garage Door Opener Project](./examples/GarageDoor/README.md)